CenterForOpenScience/SHARE/README.md

 [consumer]: An issue regarding a consumer that is currently being developed.
 These issues should include a link to the primary github repo for the consumer.
 Consumer in this context means an application which accesses a service via API, consumes the content, and normalizes it for inclusion in the search engine in scrAPI.
 Note that this is distinct from "consumer" in the context of the [SHARE Notification Service Architectural Overview](http://www.arl.org/storage/documents/publications/SHARE-notification-service-architectural-overview-14apr2014.pdf) where "consumer" refers to the subscriber to notifications.

+[documentation]: An issue regarding the documentation of the project, tools, or consumers.

 About SHARE
 -----